gemi254/ConfigAssist-ESP32-ESP8266/README.md

 Editing config will be enabled for station users.

 ```
-//ConfigAssist will register handlers to the webserver
+//ConfigAssist will register handlers to the web server
 //After connecting to the internet AP will not be started
 conf.setup(server);
 ```